fdoving/RavenStash/testing-4.7.0test.md

 _CHECKSUMS.asc signed with fdovs PGP Fingerprint: 87EE482FE0942D570EBCFD8B6EECA6DEF1CFFB33_

-### The version [4.7.0test1](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases)binaries will not sync on mainnet, known issue.
+### The version [4.7.0test1](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases) binaries will not sync on mainnet, known issue.
 Start with the -testnet argument or with the testnet shortcut.
 Syncing will take a while.

-### The version [4.7.0test2](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases)binaries will work for both mainnet and testnet.
+### The version [4.7.0test2](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases) binaries will work for both mainnet and testnet.
 If you want testnet, start with the -testnet argument or with the testnet shortcut.
 Syncing will take a while.

 ### Testing and selecting feature to test